Devanshshah1309/notes/notes/stochastic-processes/week-5.md

 **Remarks on the theorem**:

 1. This theorem sets the theoretical evidence for the definition of recurrent/transient states.
 2. For transient states, the expected number of revisits increases when $f_{ii}$ increases.
-However, eventually, we will leave $i$ never to return, i.e,. we will never revisit $i$ again in the long run.
+However, eventually, we will leave $i$ never to return, i.e., we will never revisit $i$ again in the long run.
 3. For recurrent states, the expected number of revisits is infinite, which means that the process revisits it again and again (forever) in the long run (there is no possibility of never visiting it in the future)

 ---